Short history of signed exceptional sequences: Picture groups and picture spaces

 { We need to describe the labeling of the dual of $\Sigma(Q)$.
 The vertices of the dual are the barycenters of the top dimensional simplices.
 These are unlabeled.
 We will identify them all to one vertex.
 (So, the picture space will have two vertices, the vertices of the dual sphere identified to one point and the cone point.)

-The edges of the dual of $\Sigma(Q)$ are the lines that go from the barycenters of two $n-1$ dimensional simplex which shares an $n-2$ dimensional face.
+The edges of the dual of $\Sigma(Q)$ are the lines that go from the barycenters of two $n-1$ dimensional simplices which share an $n-2$ dimensional face.
 Recall from Theorem \ref{thm: semi-invariant triangulation of sphere} that the $n-2$ dimensional simplices form the domains of semi-invariants $D(M)$.
 The edge goes through the barycenter of that face.
 See Figure \ref{Fig: two triangles}.
 We use the notation $M_\alpha$ to denote the indecomposable module with dimension vector $\alpha=\undim M_\alpha$.
-It is well-know \cite{Gabriel} that these vectors form the set of positive roots of the root system with Dynkin diagram the underlying graph of the valued quiver $Q$ of $\Lambda$.
+It is well-known \cite{Gabriel} that these vectors form the set of positive roots of the root system with Dynkin diagram the underlying graph of the valued quiver $Q$ of $\Lambda$.

 }